superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 docker-compose up;
 ```

+Also change line 20 in the `docker-compose.yml` to `ethereum: 'mainnet:http://host.docker.internal:8545'`.

 Then run `chmod +x setup_graph.sh`, this makes the shell script executable.
 Open another terminal window and run `./setup_graph.sh` and your local graph will start booting up.